 Google breaks down four types of bursts in the buying journey:

 66% of smartphone users turn to their smartphones to learn more about something they saw in a TV commercial.

 70% Searches related to “how to” on YouTube are growing 70% year-over-year.

 2X “Near me” searches have grown 2x in the past year.

 82% of smartphone users consult their phone while in a store.

 You’ve committed to Be There during these bursts.
-The next key is to Be Useful.
-Consumers info they’re looking for in real time.
+The next key thing is to Be Useful.
 Bursts are simply instances where buyers are chipping away at their decision.
 They want quick, snackable, relevant info rather than a hard sell.